-In this context, the province of Quebec, Canada, recently introduced Bill 25, an innovative law aimed at strengthening the protection of consumers' personal data .
-This new regulation, which is inspired by the European Union's General Data Protection Regulation (GDPR), represents a major turning point for businesses across all sectors.
+In this context, the province of Quebec, Canada, recently introduced Bill 25, an innovative law aimed at strengthening the protection of consumers’ personal data .
+This new regulation, which is inspired by the European Union’s General Data Protection Regulation (GDPR), represents a major turning point for companies across all sectors.

-This text explores the various aspects of this law, its scope, the changes needed for businesses, and how tools such as customer relationship management (CRM) software can help with compliance.
+This text explores the various aspects of this law, its scope, the changes required for businesses, and how tools such as customer relationship management (CRM) software can help with compliance.
 It also discusses the practical implications for businesses of different sizes and sectors, and provides useful advice on how to navigate this new regulatory landscape.

 Law 25 and its deadlines in summary